 When and why should you create paid social ads?

-Paid social ads have several strengths of their own.
-They excel at accomplishing things like:
+Of course, paid social ads have several strengths of their own.
+They excel at accomplishing goals like:

 - Generating leads